MCvin/Geant4_SPI/README.md

 ## 1 - INTRODUCTION

-Geant4_Spi is a Geant4 application for the instrument response simulation of the SPectrometer on-board Integral (SPI).
-The whole Integral satellite is modeled but only SPI is modeled in details.
+Geant4_SPI is a Geant4 application for the instrument response simulation of the SPectrometer on-board Integral (SPI).
+The whole Integral satellite is modeled but only SPI is modeled with details.

 ## 2 - GEOMETRY DEFINITION